Py-AMS/pyams-utils/src/pyams_utils/doctests/factory.rst

 PyAMS_utils factory module
 ==========================

+By registering their own objects factories, extension packages can easily provide their own implementation of any PyAMS interface handled by factories.

 Instead of directly using a class as an object factory, the object of this module is to let you create an object based on an interface.
 The first step is to create an object implementing this interface, and then to register it as a factory: